 Be clear and unambiguous.
 Dispel the fog!

 For the work to be successful, it is critical to communicate information to the autist in a straightforward manner, formulate tasks unambiguously.
 If you have to convey an idea, write it as directly as possible - do not imply it.
-Never mean anything - always write things literally!
+Never mean anything - always write things literally.
+Don't make the autistic person try to guess what you intended to say or what you missed in your incomplete instructions - that's impossible.

 So, everyone wins - this will make the life easier not only for the autistic person, but also for his/her co-workers and the supervisor.